moritz-goeke/rag-sample-app/README.md

    - **Index**: Define the structure of the searchable data.
    - **Skillset**: Enrich the data during indexing with AI-powered capabilities.
    - **Indexer**: Automate the process of importing data into the index.

+   I strongly recommend to use the **[Import Data Wizard](https://learn.microsoft.com/en-us/azure/search/search-import-data-portal)** to import and index your data (also optionally with vectorization).
+After completing the wizard, the resources above will be created automatically according to your settings.

+   Else, very basic sample JSON configuration files for these components are located in the `rag-config` folder.
+Use the Azure Portal to create and configure them.
+Finally, run the indexer to populate the index.
    To ensure the indexer functions correctly, update the `"dataSourceName"` field in the indexer configuration file to match the name of your Azure Blob Storage data source.
 For example:

    ```json
    "dataSourceName": "<azureblob-datasource>"
    ```

    Replace `<azureblob-datasource>` with the actual name of your data source in Azure Blob Storage.

-   The JSON configuration files for these components are located in the `rag-config` folder.
-Use the Azure Portal to create and configure them.
-Finally, run the indexer to populate the index.

 ---